mozaik-association/mozaik/docs/3Marketing-emails.md

 !!! abstract "The goal of recurrent mailing"

-    This fonctionnnality allows you to send a mailing evey X hour/day/week/month/year.
+    This fonctionality allows you to send a mailing evey X hour/day/week/month/year.

     Thanks to the distribution lists module and to this functionality, you can send a recurring email to a specific distribution list that is constantly updated thanks to dynamic filters.
     !!!example